a1rafi/CSE470-Project-Group-4/README.md

 # CSE470-Project-Group-4

 Welcome to the Airbnb Rent!
-This project is developed by five diligent and dedicated team members for the CSE470 - Software Engineering.
+This project is developed by five diligent and dedicated team members for the course CSE470 - Software Engineering.

 ## Meet Our Team: